AgilHummatli/agildev/README.md

 # Agil Hummatli

+- Mistakes are part of building, not signs of failure.

 I’m exploring software and systems with a structured, long-term approach.

 My background is in engineering and communication.
 I moved into programming by following logic, not trends, focusing on systems, tools, and thinking clearly.